Fairy cup legend

-Fairy cup legends (Reidar Thoralf Christiansen type ML 6045) are folk and other tales usually relating to the theft of a "fairy cup", sometimes in the form of a drinking horn, usually from a "fairy mound" (i.e. from a tumulus).
+Fairy cup legends are folk and other tales usually relating to the theft of a "fairy cup", sometimes in the form of a drinking horn, usually from a "fairy mound" (i.e. from a tumulus).
 The legends are found in northwestern Europe.

 Overview

 Fairy cup legends are classified under Reidar Thoralf Christiansen's scheme as migratory type 6045.
 Stories of this type originate from England, Germany, Norway, Sweden, Denmark, the Isle of Man, and Scotland.

 In many versions of the tale the vessel is in the shape of the horn; usually the vessel is gold, or of some other precious material.
 Tales often begin with a hole in the ground or similar opening up mysteriously, revealing "little people" living underground.
 In some versions the fairy person offers a drink from the cup, which the protagonist refuses or discards - with the vessel's discarded liquid often acting corrosively.
-Usually the vessel is stolen by the human protagonist of the tale, them then being consumed by fear and often chased by angry supernatural beings - the vessel is sometimes recorded as ending up in the possession of a member of the nobility or the church.
+Usually the vessel is stolen by the human protagonist of the tale, them then being consumed by fear and often chased by angry supernatural beings – the vessel is sometimes recorded as ending up in the possession of a member of the nobility or the church.